Frequently Asked Questions

 (required) and optionalcaption

-for specific Vonage API error details). - Returns an object indicating
+for specific Vonage API error details).success

 (true/false) and either themessage_uuid